In the dark about how to choose the best WordPress theme and which one is perfect for your website?

 A theme that is not SEO optimized could damage your website since there is a competitive battle for the top of the search engine result page.

-An SEO-friendly theme and responsiveness will make their way to the search engine result page’s top positions.
+An SEO-friendly theme and responsiveness will reach the search engine result page’s top positions.
 As mobile devices generate 58.99% of website traffic (excluding tablets), losing them will significantly damage your business.

 Social Media Friendly

-In today’s high-tech world, social media is a powerful tool for building relationships with customers and bringing in new ones.
+In today’s high-tech world, social media is a powerful tool for building customer relationships and bringing in new ones.
 Thus, picking a theme that makes it easy to share content on various social media networks is highly recommended.

 Popular social media platforms that have to be mentioned include:

-By making it simpler for users to share material on social media, having share icons on your website will expand its audience.
-The necessary plugins may always be installed if the selected theme does not already feature social networking functionality.
+By making it simpler for users to share material on social media, sharing icons on your website will expand its audience.
+The necessary plugins may always be installed if the selected theme does not feature social networking functionality.

-Responsive themes are compatible across platforms in terms of adjusted screen size and device types, which include smartphones, tablets, desktop computers, notebooks, etc.
+Responsive themes are compatible across platforms regarding adjusted screen size and device types, including smartphones and tablets.

 The ability to adjust the display depending on the device is critical.
 Since there is a large number of users who are using smartphones and tablets, it’s wise to have a responsive website to give them a more satisfying experience.